Bonfida/bonfida-utils/README.md

 cargo install --path .
 ```

-In order to generate instruction bindings automatically your project need to follow a certain structure and derive certain traits that is detailed in the following sections.
+In order to generate instruction bindings automatically your project needs to follow a certain structure and derive certain traits that are detailed in the following sections.

 <br />
 <a name="check-functions"></a>